-If you are selected to play in a School team, you will be expected to participate in both practice sessions during the week and in weekend matches, unless prevented by illness.
+Pupils that are selected to play in a School team will be expected to participate in both practice sessions during the week and in weekend matches, unless prevented by injury or illness.

-A wide programme of other activities is available and is listed in the School calendar, which is available at the beginning of each term.
+A wide programme of sporting activities is available throughout the week and is listed in the cocurricular calendar, which is updated at the beginning of each term.